konradmalik/python-goddard-optimization/readme.md

 This problem concerns controlling a rocket's thrust in such a way that it will archive the greatest height.
 There is no contraint on time and in the whole case just a one (vertical) direction is taken into consideration.

+Please note that github renders latex in ipynb in a different way than local jupyter.
+One issue that I noticed is that equations are wrongly numbered when viewing my notebook on github.

 ## Required packages:
 OpenGoddard, numpy, matplotlib